-Work by our Scottish team has already led to Parliamentary action to consider industry reform
+Work by our Scottish team has already led to TWO parliamentary inquiries to consider industry reform.

 Because of your support we've achieved:

 An in-depth Scottish Parliamentary Committee Inquiry into the salmon farming industry’s impact on wild fish

 A successful petition calling for stronger Government regulation, which lead to initiation of the inquiry

 Our documentary on Loch Maree had a significant impact on the Committee and on social media